 Teodora washed our sheets and towels and cleaned the bathrooms weekly.
 Teodora also usually insisted on not letting us help clean up after meals, but sometimes John out-stubborned her.
 We were on our own for clothing, which we washed by hand in the lavadora (wash sink-type area).
 The house had wifi, which they upgraded while we were staying there.
 It wasn’t exactly high-speed, because all internet at Lake Atítlan is via satellite, which tends to be at the whim of the clouds and other types of weather.
 John’s work was a struggle at times, when the speeds wouldn’t stay steady enough for him to complete his teletherapy sessions with clients.

 Teodora is definitely la jefa in the house, and what she says goes.
-This includes insisting on dressing me up in traditional clothing (corte and huipil) for church every Sunday, as well as for my graduation from Cooperativa.
-I really didn’t mind, although it was really hot at times in those clothes!
+This included insisting on dressing me up in traditional clothing (corte and huipil) for church every Sunday, as well as for my graduation from Cooperativa.
+I didn’t mind, although it was really hot at times in those clothes!
 The Boss has been in love with the clothing here since seeing some pictures from Guatemala before our travels, and Teodora was more than happy to take us to buy some, and to help us negotiate a price with the shop owner.
 She pointed out that it would have cost double if we hadn’t been with her, which is true of a lot of things in San Pedro.

 What about the kids?